perellonieto/slides_flach/2022_ecir/MD/All.md

 I think some of these ideas extend to IR, but would be very interested to hear your feedback.

+Disclaimer: I am not a statistician!  <!-- .element: class="fragment" -->

 ### Audience participation!